heitortessaro/bootstrap-projects/README.md

 # bootstrap-projects

-Developing od projects to develop bootstrap skills
+This repository is used to develop projects using bootstrap.